shanemuk/shanemuk/README.md

-### Hi there 👋
+# Hi there 👋
-I'm Dr Shane McKee, Consultant in Genetic Medicine at Belfast Health & Social Care Trust in Northern Ireland.
+## I'm Dr Shane McKee, Consultant in Genetic Medicine at Belfast Health & Social Care Trust in Northern Ireland.
+### My personal site is on https://shanemuk.github.io/

 This set of repositories represents some stuff I am working on in a purely personal capacity (unless specified otherwise), and when/if I find time to give them the attention they so desperately need.
 Enjoy.